g0dReVeN/WTC-Libft/README.md

 # WTC-Libft
-RecreaNon of the C standard library.
+Recreation of the C standard library.